 Everyone has something in their life that they would like to change.
 Do you wish you could have more patience?
 Do you want to be more productive at work?
 Consider several areas or behaviors that you would like to work on in your life and write them down.
-You want to make sure that they are compatible with your core values and those things that matter to you.
+You want to make sure that they are compatible with your core values (like affirmations for self-esteem) and those things that matter to you.

 This will keep you motivated to achieve them.

-If you struggle with negative self-talk, take the time to write down the persistent thoughts and beliefs that are bothering you.
+If you struggle with negative self-talk, take the time to write down the persistent negative thoughts and beliefs that are bothering you.
 Then write an affirmation that is the opposite of that belief.
 For example, if you always think that you aren’t talented enough to move ahead in your career, turn it around and write an affirmation like, “I am an experienced and skilled professional.”